PopupMaker/devkit/README.md

 3. Run `npm run docker:up`
 4. Run `npm run install:plugins` to install Popup Maker and selected extensions.

+Notes

+Might have to run some of these to fix permission issues:

+# Upload directory permissions
+If you have issues with the uploads directory being writable, run `sudo chown -R www-data:www-data ./data/uploads`

 ## Stack

 The following list outlines the current stack setup via docker-compose.